Tok Janggut: Tok Janggut joins the rebellion

 In May 1915, 1,500 British troops marched to Pasir Puteh to attempt to quell the rebellion.
 Tok Janggut got wind of this, however, and advised his followers to flee.
 He and the other rebel leaders hid in the jungle, avoiding the troops.
 The soldiers returned to Singapore on 17 May, having failed in their mission.
 After the British troops withdrew, Tok Janggut came out of hiding.
 News of this reached the authorities in Kota Bharu, who decided to send Indian troops led by British officers in a second attempt at ending the rebellion.
 The rebel leaders went into hiding again, and out of anger the troops burnt down Jeram town, including the houses of Tok Janggut and many of his followers.
 Tok Janggut marched on Pasir Puteh town (where the Indian troops had gone after burning down Jeram) on 25 June 1915, with 1,000 of his followers, armed with guns and traditional weaponry.
 Even though the rebel forces outnumbered their enemy, the Indian troops were much better-equipped.
 Many of Tok Janggut's followers fled, and he himself was killed.
 All the corpses were buried except Janggut's: his dead body was exhibited throughout Kota Bharu and Pasir Puteh, as an example of the consequences of rebelling against government rule.
-Tok Janggut's body was buried in Kota Bharu afterwards, ending the rebellion against British rule in Kelantan.
+Tok Janggut's body was buried in Palekbang afterwards, ending the rebellion against British rule in Kelantan.